Generally, no, you will not get attached by wild animals when boondocking. This is a myth perpetuated by movies and TV shows for drama and laughs.

 RV Parks Are More Prone to Wild Animals than Boondocking

-Wild animals invading your camp is a bigger problem at RV parks and developed campgrounds because there’s more trash and more scraps of food laying around.
+Wild animals invading your camp is a bigger problem at RV parks and developed campgrounds because there’s more trash laying around.
 There are also more people who try to feed these animals.
 These animals learn to come to these places each night expecting another free meal.
 As more animals come in, it creates more competition, and that’s where the trouble starts.
 Meanwhile, animals deep inside forests and deserts, who have never gotten a free meal from a human, tend to stay away over their concerns for safety.

 What About Bears and Mountain Lions?